 You are to undergo quarantine at a quarantine hotel unless:

-You can document that you are resident in Norway or have a fixed abode in Norway and are staying in the home or another suitable accommodation during the quarantine period.
+You can document that you are a resident in Norway or have a fixed abode in Norway and are staying in this abode or another suitable accommodation during the quarantine period.
 If you are not listed in the Norwegian Population Register, you must, on arrival, be able to present a rental contract for a fixed abode or a document showing you own a fixed abode in Norway.

 You can document that you are married or have a child together with a person who has a fixed abode in Norway, and will be undergoing entry quarantine at the home of your spouse or the other parent.
 Your minor children may also undergo entry quarantine in the same home.